ganeti/ganeti/man/gnt-instance.rst

    the partition table on the disk

 The *disk* argument is the index of the instance disk to grow.
-The *amount* argument is given either as a number (and it represents the amount to increase the disk with in mebibytes) or can be given similar to the arguments in the create instance operation, with a suffix denoting the unit.
+The *amount* argument is given as a number which can have a suffix (like the disk size in instance create); if the suffix is missing, the value will be interpreted as mebibytes.

+By default, the *amount* value represents the desired increase in the disk size (e.g. an amount of 1G will take a disk of size 3G to 4G).
+If the optional ``--absolute`` parameter is passed, then the *amount* argument doesn't represent the delta, but instead the desired final disk size (e.g. an amount of 8G will take a disk of size 4G to 8G).

 For instances with a drbd template, note that the disk grow operation might complete on one node but fail on the other; this will leave the